FFLBS-A Free fall lifeboat simulator (full mission, on the dynamic platform)

 • clear the ship’s side,

-• handling and maneuvering of lifeboats, in different weather conditions, including rough seas , and at night.
+• handling and manoeuvring of lifeboats, in different weather conditions, including rough seas , and at night,

 Structure